obokhove/EagreEUEID20202023/kokitestinglpf/readme.md

 Step=2: Variational derivative wrt $\phi^{n+1}$ but in interior with given new solution $\phi^{n+1}$ at $z=H_0$ free surface; linear solve.

+Bad news is that Steps 1 and 2 need to be solved in tandem.
+Testing that in linear system will likely already be an ordeal given the way Firedrake's bc's are set up.
+Koki, David, Colin?
+That is why we had integrated out the vertical 5 years ago.
+Aye.

 Step=3: Variational derivative wrt $\phi^{n+1}$ but at free surface $z=H_0$ to solve for $h^{n+1}$; linear solve.

 19-12: nonlinear solvers not yet resolved.